telyn/telyn.github.io/_posts/2020-09-04-the-big-string-freeze-1.md

 end
 ```

-Now I've set up my 1700 commits and checked the tests fail, I can run `git bisect` and pinpoint what's causing test failures.
+Now I've set up my 1700 commits and checked the tests fail, I can run
+`git bisect` and pinpoint what's causing test failures.

-In the second and final part of this post I'll go into detail on the `git bisect` part of the process and get all the tests passing again.
+In the second and final part of this post I'll go into detail on the
+`git bisect` part of the process and get all the tests passing again.

+[^rubyversion]: At least, I *think* it was written for Ruby 1.8 - the git
+                history only goes back to the date of the migration from
+                subversion.

+[^pragprog]: The night before I edited this post I was reading The Pragmatic
+             Programmer.
+I can check **Tip 26 - Use the Power of Command Shells**
+             off my list 😜